-Botox is a medication made from the botulinum toxin.
+A wrinkle relaxer such as Botox is a medication made from the botulinum toxin.
 When injected into specific muscles, it temporarily paralyzes them so they can not contract.
 In other words, when you frown, your forehead will not naturally wrinkle.

 You will not be able to make dynamic wrinkles (wrinkles you make when frowning), then there may be less of a chance for static wrinkles to set in.
 The results typically last three to four months, but if your lines are not too deep, injectables can smooth them away completely.

 While there is no downtime as a result of injections, there are a few restrictions.
 You cannot massage the treated area for 72 hours and must keep your head upright for at least four hours post-injection.